 Continuing care planning

-We provide a comfortable place to start your healing process where you can get back on your feet.
-At Restored Path Detox, we walk with you through every stage of early recovery in an inviting atmosphere.
+We provide a comfortable place for oxycodone withdrawal where you can begin your healing process and get back on your feet.
+At Restored Path Detox, we walk you through every stage of early recovery in an inviting atmosphere.
 We’ll start with a brief phone assessment, explore your coverage options, and set a date and time for intake.
 You can admit quickly and join our comfortable, protective environment within hours.

 TVs in all rooms